Sunday Morning

 We encourage everyone to come early and stay late.
 We believe that building community only happens when we take time to fellowship with one another, encourage one another and hold one another accountable.
 These things often take place before and after the service.

-Coffee and snacks are provided at the conclusion of each service for everyone to enjoy.
+Coffee and snacks are provided at the conclusion of each service in the downstairs Fellowship Hall.

 What To Wear